mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Hey I'm sorry to wake you but I need to talk."

-He shuffled around, looking confused, then pulled a light from his pocket and slid it onto the rails.
+He shuffled around, looking confused, then pulled a light from his pocket and slid it onto the power rails above him.
 His sleepy eyes were still partially covered by his eyehaw.

 "Liffa?
 Oh, you surprised me.
 What brings you here?"